siakhooi/shed/README.md

 What is the meaning of shed?
 In kubernetes, we treat resources as cattles, and cattles lives in shed.

+in Shed, a shed can be a cluster, a collection of clusters, a namespace or a collection of namespace.

+Features:

+- A shed comprises of up to 5 kube config, which is a combination or a kube context and/or namespace.
+- Shed uses environment variable to control which kubectl context and namespace to work on.
+- Auto include kubectl config into KUBECONFIG environment on start up.

 ## Commands

 ```bash